ChrispyRice024/note-taker/README.md

 Note Taker is a web application that allows users to create and manage notes.
 It provides a user-friendly interface for adding notes with categories and details, as well as filtering notes based on different categories.
 The application is built using HTML, CSS, and JavaScript.

+*The filter feature is not yet functional, however the rest of the application works as intended*

 ## Features

 - Create new notes with categories and details.